HeitorRaimundoPrado/reactjs-remote-video-player/README.md

+# Using the application

+Use the player at: [MediaStreamr](https://mediastreamr.web.app/) It currently is in development and the backend server is unstable because it is a free istance, if you want to see this project with a better infraestructure, please contribute with any monetary quantity to our [Stripe](https://buy.stripe.com/cN27tl9oUeEvf7i3cc)

 # Video Player with YouTube Client

 This is a video player application with a front-end written in React and a back-end written in Flask.
 The application allows users to play remote audio files saved on a server and search for, play and download YouTube videos using Python's pytube library.